 Take a Jeep ride to Amber Fort, then visit a Jaipur bazaar

 Today you’ll fly to one of India’s most picturesque and romantic cities: Udaipur.
-You’ll not only visit the former palace of the Maharaja — set in the middle of beautiful Lake Pichola — but you’ll stay there.
-Your accommodations will be at the Lake Palace Hotel, a remarkable property in glittering white in the center of the lake.
+You’ll not only visit the former palace of the maharaja — set in the middle of beautiful Lake Pichola — but you’ll stay there.
+Your accommodations will be at the Taj Lake Palace, a remarkable property in glittering white in the center of the lake.
 Dinner is at the hotel this evening.

 Sightseeing boat cruise, Udaipur’s City Palace, a rickshaw ride through the spice market

 Unforgettable Moment:,Today, we take a boat out for a sightseeing cruise on Lake Pichola and visit the Garden of the Ladies.
 In the afternoon, we visit the City Palace, a grand architectural feat built over 400 years ago.
 This is a great chance to compare and contrast Udaipur’s palace with Jaipur’s.

 Cultural Discovery: After exploring this impressive testament to the might of the Mewar dynasty, the rich tapestry of life in Rajasthan continues to unfold for us as we hop on rickshaws and visit local markets.
 This is true immersion in the daily life of this city: the air is redolent with spices, your eyes take in the colorful vegetables for sale as you listen to the din of the crowd and feel the pulse of everyday commerce in Udaipur.
 Seeing it from a rickshaw only enhances the experience.

 Leave north India behind and venture to colorful Cochin in the south